JrVerbiest/My-SQL-Learning/README.md

 ### AND & OR

-The AND and OR operators are used to filter records based on more than one condition.
+The AND and OR operators filter records based on more than one condition.

 ```sql
 SELECT column1, column2, ...